zvjaceslavs/intshare/Official_Templates/SNMP_Devices/template_snmp_device/5.0/README.md

 # SNMP Interfaces

-## Description
+## Overview

-## Overview Official template from Zabbix distribution.
+Official template from Zabbix distribution.
 It includes SNMP Generic and SNMP Interfaces templates.
-Could be used for most of SNMP devices ## Author Zabbix SIA ## Overview Official template from Zabbix distribution.
-It includes SNMP Generic and SNMP Interfaces templates.
-Could be used for most of SNMP devices ## Author Zabbix SIA
+Could be used for most of SNMP devices

+## Author

+Zabbix SIA

 ## Overview